How much yarn do I need for my crochet project?

 Your swatch measures 15cm long and wide:

-15 * 15 = 225cm squared (note we are working in cm here)
+15 * 15 = 225cm squared

-5. Work out how many meters you need per cm squared of area
+Step 5.
+Work out how many meters you need per cm squared of area

 50 / 225 = 0.22222

-6. Work out the size of your finished project
+Step 6.
+Work out the size of your finished project

 If it’s a garment, you may need to work out the size of each panel, or use the body measurements to make an estimate.
-Likewise if it’s a hat or something similar, you will need to make some judgement calls (if you know the design, you may prefer to use the stitch count method below!)
+Likewise if it’s a hat or something similar, you will need to make some judgement calls (if you know the design, you may prefer to use the stitch count method below)

 150 * 25 = 3750cm squared

-7. Work out the total number of metres needed for your project
+Step 7.
+Work out the total number of metres needed for your project

-To do this, we will multiply the total number of cm squared by the number of metres for every 1cm squared (the number we calculated in step 5)
+To do this, we will multiply the total number of cm squared by the number of metres for every 1cm squared (the number we calculated in Step 5)

 3750 * 0.2222 = 833.33m